CDCgov/prime-reportstream/prime-router/docs/observability/azure-events.md

 Under the hood, it will serialize your event class and push the event to the configured Microsoft AppInsights instance.

+## Event Glossery

+### ReportAcceptedEvent
+This event is emitted during the route step _before_ running any receiver specific filtering
+- reportId
+  - The ID assigned to the report
+- topic
+  - The Topic of the report
+- sender
+  - The full sender name
+- conditions
+  - A list of condition codes and displays serialized to a json array
+- conditionsCount
+  - extracted conditions array length for easier querying

+### ReportRouteEvent
+This event is emitted during the route step _after_ running any receiver specific filtering.
+Many `ReportRouteEvent` can correspond to a `ReportAcceptedEvent` and can be "joined" on `ReportAcceptedEvent.reportId == ReportRouteEvent.parentReportId`.

+- parentReportId
+  - The ID assigned to parent report.
+This ID can be used to find the corresponding `ReportAcceptedEvent`.
+- reportId
+  - The ID assigned to the report
+- topic
+  - The Topic of the report
+- sender
+  - The full sender name
+- receiver
+  - The full receiver name.
+When a report does not get routed to a receiver this value will be `"null"`.
+- conditions
+  - A list of condition codes and displays serialized to a json array
+- conditionsCount
+    - extracted conditions array length for easier querying

 ## How to query for events

 Events that are pushed to Azure can be found in the `customEvents` table in the log explorer.
 The properties defined in